t-moe/carme-linux/eclipse/README.md

 - Install eclipse (normal package)
 - Run the script install.sh.
 It will install CDT and the required plugins to get you started.

 - Now just import the example project as "existing project" and you're ready to go.
+- Remember to type "make start" before you work with the target.

 ## Known Issues / Remarks